Dreda Say Mitchell: Career

-Mitchell's writing career started on a creative writing course at Soho's Groucho Club where she began writing her debut novel Running Hot.
+Mitchell's writing career started on a creative writing course at Soho's Groucho Club, where she began writing her first novel Running Hot.
 Her debut was awarded the Memorial John Creasey Dagger, CWA, in 2005, the first time a Black British author has scooped this award.
-She has since written seventeen crime books, many with her writing partner Tony Mason, including their international best-selling psychological thriller, Spare Room.
+She has since written seventeen crime books, many with her writing partner Tony Mason (Ryan Carter), including their international best-selling psychological thriller, Spare Room.
 Lee Child describes her work, "As good as it gets.
-Mitchell is English fiction’s brightest new voice."
+Mitchell is English fiction's brightest new voice."
 Her Gangland Girls Crime series has been a No.1 crime series on Amazon.
 She has also written a Quick Read for The Reading Agency as part of their drive to enhance reading skills among hard to reach communities.
 She has been a judge on the National Book Awards, Index on Censorship Awards and The John Creasey Dagger.
-She was the 2011 chair of the Harrogate Theakston Crime Fiction Festival, Europe’s largest crime festival.
+She was the 2011 chair of the Harrogate Theakston Crime Fiction Festival, Europe's largest crime festival.
 Mitchell and Mason were part of Sky Arts ground-breaking Arts50 in 2019.

 Mitchell is one of 12 contemporary female writers – also including Val McDermid, Naomi Alderman, Kate Mosse, Elly Griffiths and Ruth Ware – chosen as contributors to a new anthology featuring Agatha Christie's fictional character Miss Marple.

 Journalism

-Mitchell is also a social and cultural commentator who has presented BBC Radio 4’s, Open Book and BBC Radio 3’s The Sunday Feature exploring life on housing estates.
+Mitchell is also a social and cultural commentator who has presented BBC Radio 4's, Open Book and BBC Radio 3's The Sunday Feature exploring life on housing estates.
 Her television appearances include Question Time, Newsnight, The Review Show, Front Row Late, BBC Breakfast, The Victoria Derbyshire Show and Canada's Sun News Live.
 Her radio credits include BBC Radio 4's Front Row, Saturday Review, Vanessa, The Simon Mayo Show, Four Thought and Nightwaves.
 For many years she reviewed the newspapers on The Nolan Show, BBC 5 Live.

 Mitchell has written for The Guardian, The Independent and The Observer, on issues including "race", culture and class.

 Mitchell appeared for the pro-Brexit side on a number of televised debates.

 Educational work

-Mitchell was commissioned by the Youth Justice Board to facilitate Write-on, a pilot creative writing and mentoring project in Feltham and Cookham Wood YOIs focusing on children of African-Caribbean, mixed heritage and white working-class backgrounds.
+Mitchell was commissioned by the Youth Justice Board to facilitate Write-on, a pilot creative writing and mentoring project in Feltham and Cookham Wood YOIs focusing on children of African-Caribbean, mixed-heritage and white working-class backgrounds.
 One of the students was awarded three Koestler awards, including the inaugural Peter Selby Award for Under-18 Creative Writing.
 Mitchell continues to work in prisons as a guest speaker and delivering creative writing workshops.